AsherTeo/MR-Beast-Data-Analytics/README.md

 - Data wrangling with the `pandas` library.
 - Statistical analysis and data visualization.
 - Utilization of `nltk` and `strings` libraries for data cleaning and NLP tasks.
+- Application of machine learning techniques, specifically with `scikit-learn`, for predictive modeling.
 - User-friendly interface for easy exploration.

 ## Objective